 Saint Paul tells us in Ephesians 3: 14-15 that parenthood is derived from God’s fatherhood.
 This makes it more clear what it means to turn and become like a child.
 It lies in our relationship with God, who is our Father.
 Our Lord wants us to demand, expect and trust in Him for those things we need.
 And He will not fail to provide.
 He says, “And I tell you, ask and it will be given you; seek, and you will find, knock, and it will be opened to you. . . .
 What father among you, if his son asks for a fish, will instead of a fish give him a serpent? . . .
 If you then, who are evil, know how to give good gifts to your children, how much more will the heavenly Father give the Holy Spirit to those who ask him!”
 (Luke 11:9-13).

 Lest you think that God is there to be our vending machine of goodies, remember, He did not say, “What father among you, if his son asks for a bicycle, will give him a serpent?”
 Babies demand what is good for them, according to their nature.
 We must do the same.

 |Photo courtesy of E. Pearce|

 He teaches us to become like children in the way He taught the disciples to pray, saying, “Our Father, who art in heaven . . . give us this day our daily bread.”
 (Matt.
 6:9-13).
 Father is who He is to us.

 So, turn.
-Turn and become like little children, whether it's a cranky, colicky baby or a contentedly sleeping one, Our heavenly Father is attentive to our needs with limitless providence and love.
+Turn and become like little children, whether it's a cranky, colicky baby, a contentedly sleeping one, or Chesterton's wonder-filled tyke.
+Our heavenly Father is attentive to our needs with limitless providence and love.
 Know that He will not abandon you.

 St. Augustine said it like this: “Our Father: at this name love is roused in us . . . and the confidence of obtaining what we are about to ask . . .
 What would he not give to his children who ask, since he has already granted them the gift of being his children?
 (CCC 2785)